• Skip to primary navigation

 Instructions

-• Pre- soak dried shitake mushrooms and soy protein in 3-5 cups of water until soften.
-Then squeeze out water from mushroom and soy protein then slice it into small cubes.
+• Pre-soak dried shitake mushrooms and soy protein in 3-5 cups of water until softened.
+Then squeeze out water from the mushroom and soy protein then slice it into small cubes.

-• Pour in little amount of water (2.5 cups) in the blender, black beans and blend it until it becomes mushy and grayish black, set aside.
+• Pour in a little amount of water (2.5 cups) into the blender, add the pre-drained and rinsed black beans, and blend it until it becomes mushy and grayish black, set aside.

-• In a pot over medium heat, preheat oil and first saute ginger.
-After 15 seconds, add garlic, onions anc cook until translucent.
+• In a pot over medium heat, preheat oil and first sauté ginger.
+After 15 seconds, add garlic, and onions and cook until translucent.

-• Then add soy protein and saute for 3 mins.
-Note: Once you pre soak the magic meat it will expand, just squeeze the water out then sliced into specified cuts.
+• Then add soy protein and sauté for 3 mins.
+Note: Once you pre-soak the magic meat it will expand, just squeeze the water out then slice it into specified cuts.

-• Add shitake mushrooms, and continually saute for 5 minutes Note: Dried mushroom will expand once soaked in water, after soaking squeezed out water then sliced into specified cuts.
+• Add shitake mushrooms, and continually sauté for 5 minutes Note: Dried mushrooms will expand once soaked in water, after soaking squeeze out water and then slice into specified cuts.

-• Next add tofu and saute for 3 minutes, then add blended baked black beans in the pot and mix until combine.
-Add 1 cup of of water in the blender to wash out the remaining black beans and add it to the pot.
+• Next, add tofu and sauté for 3 minutes, then add blended baked black beans to the pot and mix until combined.
+Add 1 cup of water in the blender to wash out the remaining black beans and add it to the pot.

-• Add chili peppers and cover pot for 5 minutes or until it simmers.
+• Add chili peppers and cover the pot for 5 minutes or until it simmers.

 • Add vinegar, salt, pepper, mixed and cover for a while.